Kleber Koike Erbst: Konfrontacja Sztuk Walki

+Featherweight championship and loss of the title

-On May 27, 2017, at the KSW 39 gala held at the Stadion Narodowy, he won the KSW Featherweight Championship, defeating then featherweight champion Marcin Wrzosek unanimously for points.
+On May 27, 2017, at the KSW 39 held at the Stadion Narodowy, he won the KSW Featherweight Championship, defeating then featherweight champion Marcin Wrzosek via unanimous decision.

 Kleber was to defend his title against Artur Sowiński at KSW 41 on December 23, 2017.
 However, after missing weight, Erbst was stripped of the belt, meaning only Sowiński was eligible for the title.
 Erbst won the bout via rear-naked choke in the third round.

-Kleber was to rematch Marcin Wrzosek for the vacant featherweight title on June 9, 2018 at KSW 44.
+Kleber was scheduled to rematch Marcin Wrzosek for the vacant featherweight title on June 9, 2018, at KSW 44.
 However Wrzosek suffered a pectoral muscle tear and was forced out of the rematch.
-As a result, Marian Ziolkowski stepped in against Erbst in a catchweight fight.
+As a result, Marian Ziółkowski stepped in against Erbst in a catchweight fight.
 Erbst won the bout via armbar in the first round.
+He was awarded the Submission of the Month bonus award.

-Kleber faced Mateusz Gamrot on December 1, 2018 at KSW 46: Narkun vs. Khalidov 2.
-He lost the bout via an unanimous decision.
+Kleber faced Mateusz Gamrot on December 1, 2018, at KSW 46: Narkun vs. Khalidov 2.
+He lost the bout via a unanimous decision.

 Rizin Fighting Federation

-After a first round submission win at ONE Japan Series against Akiyo Nishiura, Kleber made his Rizin debut on December 31, 2020 at during Rizin 26 against Kyle Aguon He won the bout via brabo choke in the first round.
+After a first round submission win at ONE Japan Series against Akiyo Nishiura, Kleber made his Rizin debut on December 31, 2020, at during Rizin 26 against Kyle Aguon He won the bout via brabo choke in the first round.

 Kleber faced Kazumasa Majima at Rizin 27 on March 21, 2021.
 He won via triangle choke in the second round.

 Kleber faced Mikuru Asakura at Rizin 28.
 He won the bout after choking Mikuru unconscious via triangle choke.

-Kleber headlined Rizin Trigger 2 on February 23, 2022 against Ulka Sasaki.
+Kleber headlined Rizin Trigger 2 on February 23, 2022, against Ulka Sasaki.
 After overcoming a knockdown in the first round, Kleber submitted Sasaki in the second round via rear-naked choke.

-Kleber faced Kyohei Hagiwara on May 5, 2022 in the main event of Rizin Landmark 3.He won the bout in the first round with a face crank.
+Kleber faced Kyohei Hagiwara on May 5, 2022, in the main event of Rizin Landmark 3.
+He won the bout in the first round with a face crank.

+Rizin FF Featherweight championship

 On October 23, 2022, Kleber faced reigning champion Juntaro Ushiku for the Rizin Featherweight Championship at Rizin 39. taking control in the first round with a tackle takedown, and in the second round, he threw him down with a hip throw and set up a triangle choke to win by triangle choke to win the title.

 Kleber faced reigning Bellator Featherweight Champion Patrício Pitbull in a non-title bout at Bellator MMA vs. Rizin on December 31, 2022.
 He lost the bout by unanimous decision.